martdegraaf/martdegraaf.github.io/content/posts/Add-properties-for-consuming-apps-to-a-nuget-package.md

   </PropertyGroup>
 </Project>
 ```
-## MyProject.ExampleNuget.csproj
+## MyProject.ExampleNuGet.csproj
-Important is to set the build action of the `MyProject.ExampleNuget.props` file to package it to the build directory.
+Important is to set the build action of the `MyProject.ExampleNuGet.props` file to package it to the build directory.
 See the example below:
 ```xml {linenos=table}
 <Project Sdk="Microsoft.NET.Sdk">